sadkanuos/1tab-landing-page/README.md

 This homepage emulates the homepage for many such web based tools that we use daily.
 As per norm, this project also involved a bit of customization of svg files.

-It also features a hanburger menu for smaller resolution devices that envelops the nav bar menu and shows instead a menu in the entire screen.
+It also features a hamburger menu for smaller resolution devices that envelops the nav bar menu and shows instead a menu in the entire screen.
 Also, it has base for the svg assets used inside the page.
 It also contains a tab switcher and inside each of tabs are different contents regarding the product.
 It also has a collapsable FAQ sections that is prevalent in most product based websites.
 All of them are achieved using Custom css classes and DOM via Vanilla JavaScript.

 # ## Made Using:
 <img src="https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white">